Government responds to proposals for changes to permitted development rights

 An industrial unit on a farm

-Proposals to cut red tape in the planning system could mean that farmers and landowners will be able to build, convert and extend more without needing planning permission.
+Plans to cut red tape in the planning system have come into force, meaning that farmers and landowners will be able to build, convert and extend more without needing planning permission.

-The Department for Levelling Up, Housing and Communities has recently launched a consultation on a massive expansion to permitted development rights.
+The Department for Levelling Up, Housing and Communities launched a consultation on a massive expansion to permitted development rights.

 The changes can be seen as the culmination of promises made in the Unleashing Rural Opportunity Paper as well as promises made by the Prime Minister in the Farm to Fork Summit on relaxing planning regulations.